Posts about untimely currents

 Thus every landscape is abandoned, however differently, by its sustainable parts and supportive attachments, left either to decay or peak in exploitation.

 Its originality too is that it does not exempt anyone.
 It is about those lower on the ladders of hierarchy who abandon their ambitions, and also those higher in the hierarchy who abandon the care for their subjects.
 It is symmetrical and recognizes neo-cynicism as a common material condition, not a psychology.
 Hence my use of the word “landscape.”
-It is not a matter of “those others” who are mistaken, misinformed, misled, compromised, polarized, and those who want to retreat into their gated parcels.
+It is not a matter of “those others” who are mistaken, misinformed, misled, compromised, polarized majorities, and those who want to retreat into their gated parcels.
 This is a direct warning to the reader.
 It should point toward us, more than it would point to “others,” those others in whom we have abandoned our hope and our connection.

 ——–